WORKSHOP: A Shed at Shatwell Farm [deadline extended!]

 The Drawing Matter Trust is offering full bursaries, including the cost of travel within the UK, to up to two applicants who offer evidence of need.
 Please mention on your application if you wish to be considered for a bursary.

 Participants are asked to bring a tent, but all meals, facilities and social spaces, together with access to the extensive architectural library at Shatwell, will be provided throughout.
 Participants may also to come with their partners – as long as they are prepared to share a tent!
 Partners of participants will be asked to pay £100 to cover their meals for the week.
 Please let us know in your application if you plan to come with a partner.

 All building supplies, and on-site technical back up, will be made available by Drawing Matter.

 To make an application email a CV (max.
 2 pages), a brief Statement of Interest (c.150 words) and a drawing inspired by the ‘Tool Shed’ original design to email@example.com.
 Your CV and Statement of Interest should be attached as a word document or pdf.
 Your drawing should be attached to the email and formatted as a JPEG – please do not send Wetransfer or Google Drive download links.

-The deadline for applications is 5PM (BST) on Sunday 18 April 2021
+The deadline for applications has been extended to Midnight (BST) on 30 April 2021.